microsoft/AIforEarth-API-Platform/README.md

 ## Platform Deployment
 The platform may be deployed using scripts provided in the [InfrastructureDeployment](./InfrastructureDeployment) directory.
 Please follow the [instructions](./InfrastructureDeployment/README.md) in that directory to deploy the API Platform to Azure.

+## API Deployment
+Your API can be deployed to the API Platform by following the [API instructions](./APIs/README.md).

 ## Alternatives
 Development on the AI for Earth API Platform began in the Spring of 2018.
 Recently, there have been a number of improvements to the [Azure Machine Learning Service](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-deploy-azure-kubernetes-service) and [MLOps](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-model-management-and-deployment) that have greatly bridged the inference service gaps that we had initially identified.